Can Teenagers get Heart Attacks?

 Around 10:45pm a resident came in.
 She palpated his chest area and listened to his heart and lungs.

 "It can happen that a pulmonary alveolus bursts during strong physical exertion, and this is painful", she explained.
 "However, this is not the case here.
 Your lungs are well ventilated all the way.
-The EKG looks normal, too, as it should for a handsome young athlete.
+The ECG looks normal, too, as it should for a handsome young athlete.
 I assume what is bothering you is a pulled muscle, and I will give you a prescription for a non-steroidal anti-inflammatory lotion and some pain meds."

 11pm.
 Trip to the hospital's drug store, open 24 hours, very convenient.